josh-jacobson/bloomtech-cs-lecture-notes/1_cs_fundamentals.md

 (Also any objects you define with an __iter__() or __getitem()__ method)

 ### Passing by value vs reference
 Note that in Python, mutable types **can be modified** by functions that receive them as arguments!
 This is a key difference from other languages like JavaScript, where function arguments are always passed by value and the variable within the function is essentially a copy rather than the original value.
-Just be safe and avoid reassignment to arguments in your programs, and this is unlikely to trip you up!
+Just be safe and avoid mutating the original arguments in your programs.
 For example:
 ```
 def safeSort(inputList):
   sortedList = list(inputList) # inputList.copy() works too
-  sortedList.sort()
+  sortedList.sort() # the sort method, like many other built-in methods you'll use, mutates the list
   return sortedList

 # Don't do this! :x